 Code Comparison Workshop on Electron Dynamics in Atomic Collisions.
 Under consideration as a one-week event organized with cooperation from IAEA sometime early in 2017.

-Code Comparison Workshop on Neutral Beam Penetration, Beam Emissions and Beam-based Diagnostics.
-Under consideration.
+Code Comparison Workshop on Neutral Beam Penetration and Photoemission.

 O. Marchuk, FZJ, Germany, Atomic data and collisional-radiative modelling of neutral beams in eigenstates.